rl-institut/open_plan/docs/view_components/welcome.rst

 Actions
 ^^^^^^^

-* Pop-up that springs up everytime the software is started
 * Checking the tick-box would disable the pop-up from appearing everytime the software is launched
-* The user could later re-enable the appearance of the pop-up window through *Display* or *Preferences* menu in *Settings*
 * Clicking on the hyperlinks will open the respective topic in a separate tab on the browser (e.g.: GitHub repo)

 Requirement
 ^^^^^^^^^^^

+* Pop-up that springs up everytime the software is started
 * If the user ticks the check-box *Do not show again*, the pop-up should not appear during the subsequent launch of the tool
+* The user could later re-enable the appearance of the pop-up window through *Display* or *Preferences* menu in *Settings*

 Link with other view-components
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-* Only connected to the landing view, which appears everytime the tool is launched
+* Connected to the landing view, which appears everytime the tool is launched
+* Connected also to the file menu; user can re-enable appearance of the welcome view-component through options within the file menu

 Rendering of the view-component
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^